Internships by Academic Department

 Contact: Professor Kathy Reid

-Both the recreation and sport studies and the health promotion and exercise science majors in the Department of Health, Physical Education, and Sport Studies complete a nine-credit internship during their last semester in a professionally-supervised career-related experience in a variety of organizations.
+Both the recreation and sport studies and the health promotion and exercise science majors in the School of Recreation, Sport, and Exercise Sciences complete a nine-credit internship during their last semester in a professionally-supervised career-related experience in a variety of organizations.
 Students must complete a minimum of 400 agency hours in a setting that demonstrates planning, leadership, administrative, and supervisory skills.
 Students have completed internships at the Baltimore Orioles; Baltimore Ravens; City of Clearwater Parks and Recreation, FL; Pittsburgh Penguins, PA; Frederick Keys, MD; PGA; Veterans Affair Medical Center; YMCAs, Wellness Center at Berkeley Medical Center; ESPN, Hershey Park, PA; League of People with Disabilities, MD; L & T Health and Fitness, Washington, D.C.; and the Washington Redskins.

 Contact: Professor Stacey Kendig